firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/battery_current_tuning.md

 ## Build Prerequisites
 1. **Healthy pack & BMS:** Log internal resistance and balance status before tuning.
 Parallel packs with mismatched protections can surge into one another when a single BMS trips, so size discharge and regen around the weakest board.¹
-2. **Trustworthy wiring & connectors:** QS8/QS10 or AS150-class connectors and 6 mm²+ phase leads are the expectation above ~250 A phase.
-Revisit solder joints, pad pressure, and thermal interface materials before chasing higher numbers.²
+2. **Trustworthy wiring & connectors:** QS8/QS10 or AS150-class connectors and 6 mm²+ phase leads are the expectation above ~250 A phase—step pack leads up from 14 AWG to 12 AWG (or double conductors) once continuous draw creeps past 30–40 A so looms stop bottlenecking current.²【F:knowledge/notes/input_part007_review.md†L522-L522】
 3. **Accurate motor data:** Do not rely on auto-detection when values look suspicious (e.g., ERPM flips, inductance jumps).
 Measure Rs/Ls with external tools or re-run detection on known-good hardware before editing limits.³
 4. **Cooling strategy:** Deck-mounted plates, fresh thermal paste, and airflow matter as much as MOSFET specs.
 Gutted aluminum cases and machined mounts are the baseline once you exceed 60 A battery.⁴